joshuaold/react-net-cicd/README.md

 ### OVERVIEW

 This is a React frontend, .NET Core Web API backend project that displays a list of products.
+The 2 main things this project aims to showcase are the following:

+1. show how to structure a .NET Core Web API using Clean Architecture
+2. show how to implement a CICD pipeline using Github Actions, Docker, and Azure

 The application is hosted in Azure:

 * the frontend is a static website stored in a blob storage